Defect in cyclotomic Hecke algebras: Defect in cyclotomic Hecke algebras of

 \subsection{Generic Hecke algebras of $G(l,p,n)$}

 Let $l,p,n$ be three positive integers such that $d:=l/p \in \Z$.
 By definition, $G(l,p,n)$ is the group of all $n \times n$ monomial matrices whose non-zero entries are ${l}$-th roots of unity, while the product of all non-zero entries is a $d$-th root of unity.
 Therefore, for $n=1$, we have $G(l,p,1) \cong G(d,1,1) \cong \Z/d\Z$, and this case has been covered in the previous section.
+Moreover, for $n=2$, the case where $p$ is even cannot be treated with the use of Clifford theory, and it is an unfortunate but usual exception to this kind of results.
+This is why, from now on, we assume that \begin{itemize} \item either $n>2$,\smallbreak \item or $n=2$ and $p$ is odd. \end{itemize}